 And since you will most probably be working with a contractor and an architect, they would make sure that your pool abides by the regulations.
 In some states, the regulations might not be that strict but if your pool has a specific design or features, etc. you still might need to get permission.

 As mentioned earlier, indoor swimming pools can be risky if they happen to leak.
 This means that your indoor pool should be properly waterproofed so that even if a leak were to take place, it does not affect the structural integrity of the house.
 Not only that, but leakages could also cause mold and mildew to grow.

 For this reason alone, waterproofing alone can be the most expensive part of the process.
 However, without it, you will simply risk leakages in the future that will not only cost you money but also additional time and effort.

 In addition to that, most contractors believe that waterproofed drywall is sufficient enough for indoor pools.
 But, others go for more rigorous options to ensure close to zero leakage probability.

 Heating And Air Ventilation

-Heating and air ventilation are two important factors that you need to keep in mind while building an indoor pool to control evaporation as some laws regulate the air quality of indoor pools.
+Heating and air ventilation are two important factors that you need to keep in mind while building an indoor pool to control evaporation, as some laws regulate the air quality of indoor pools.
 While you may not have to worry about chlorine and pH levels since the water is not exposed to the sun but the operational costs of heating and ventilation hold a lot of significance.

 For this, you will need to invest in a good quality dehumidifier for the room that can replace the humid air with fresh air.
 And as the humidity is reduced, the evaporation can be high that can only be controlled via temperature.
-Therefore, the costs of heating and air ventilation equipment are additional and need consideration.
+Therefore, the heating and air ventilation equipment costs are additional and need consideration.

 Cost And Construction